This post may contain affiliate links.

 Now that we are back from our trip, we plan to mostly do local and regional exploring this summer, to save on those gas prices!
 As for what’s next with regards to our RV?
 We really enjoyed the Class C and the size proved to be ideal for this trip.
 So stay tuned for another update!

 We have a TON more related videos and articles below – check them out.

 We’re finding it much quicker and easier to share short form videos these days and you can keep up with then on Instagram, Facebook and TikTok.
 We’re also considering if you might like to see these on our YouTube channel as ‘Shorts’?
 What do you think?
 Let us know in the comments!

 And of course, you’ll learn a ton more in our bestselling books: Living the RV Life: Your Ultimate Guide to Life on the Road and RV Hacks: 400+ Ways to Make Life on the Road Easier, Safer and More Fun.

 And if you’re still reading this, thank you!
 We know this was a LOT of information.
 But we hope what we shared in this report helps you with planning for your next RV road trip.
 And if you think this would be helpful to a friend, please share!

 What are your travel plans?

-Tell us where you went this past winter and please share your travel plans for the rest of 2022!
+Did you make an RV trip to Florida this year?
+Tell us where you went this past winter and please share your travel plans for coming year.
 Are fuel prices or other factors affecting your plans?
 How about the cost of campground nightly rates?

 We would love to hear from you in the comments.